-Staging the home office will create that functional and organized space home buyers are looking for at this time.
+Staging the home office before you sell your house will give buyers that functional and organized space they are looking for at this time.

-With so many people working from home these days, an office space is a "must have" when looking for a new home.
+With so many people working from home into 2022, an office space has become a "must have" for buyers.

-Many home owners don’t have the luxury of having a specific room dedicated as a home office.
-Most likely, your home office consists of a desk and computer sharing a space in a guest room with a bed, exercise equipment, and an ironing board.
+Most likely, your home office consists of a desk and computer sharing a space in a guest room with a bed, exercise equipment and an ironing board.

-If you are preparing to put your home for the real estate market, why not stage a multi-functional room like this into a home office instead?
+If you are preparing to put your home on the real estate market, why not stage a multi-functional room like this into a pretty home office instead?

 Task lighting is a must in every home office.
-A lamp for the desk should be bright enough to illuminate your work space, but not blinding.
+A desk lamp or floor lamp should be bright enough to illuminate your work space.

-A few pieces of furniture are all you need to indicate the purpose of a room.
-When staging the home office, a desk and chair, along with a few accessories will do.
+All you need are a few pieces of furniture to indicate the purpose of a room.
+When staging the home office, a desk and chair and a few accessories will do.

 Ideally, if you are expecting regular visitors, the desk and chair should be facing the doorway to the room when you are seated at the desk.
 A visitor's chair can be placed perpendicular to the desk.